 Boost to Japan’s tourism sector

-The country’s tourism industry has been requesting the government to relax border restrictions and attract foreign visitors to take advantage of a weakened Yen, for a long time.
+The country’s tourism industry has been requesting the government to relax border restrictions for attracting foreign visitors to take advantage of a weakened Yen, for a long time.
+According to the Nikkei Asia report, despite a daily headcount of 20,000, the Japan National Tourism Organisation said that only 140,000 people visited in the whole month of July.
+And, these figures come nowhere close to the pre-pandemic scenario.

 Before the pandemic, travellers’ footfall to the country had grown five times between 2011 and 2019.
-However, China — which has always been Japan’s largest source of tourists — has currently closed its borders due to a spike in cases.
-The aforementioned report also mentions, “Several tourism-related stocks gained on the news.
+In 2019, the country saw a record foreign footfall of 32 million and forecasted the number to reach 40 million in 2020.
+As per a Bloomberg report, “Several tourism-related stocks gained on the news.
 Japan Airlines climbed as much as 4.5 percent, while Japan Airport Terminal surged 6.8 percent.
 Travel agency HIS, a sector bellwether, erased a morning loss and rose as much as 2.7 percent.”